samraisbeck/BoundingBox/README.md

 ## Installation

-Clone this repository (or download the zip), make sure Python 3 is properly installed (the python.exe and /Scripts locations are specified in the environment variable PATH), and do `pip install -r requirements.txt`.
+Clone this repository (or download the zip), make sure Python 3 is properly installed (the python.exe and /Scripts locations are specified in the environment variable PATH), open a command prompt and do `pip install -r requirements.txt`.
 Or install each package manually:

 `pip install numpy`

 `pip install PyQt5`

 `pip install matplotlib`

+If `pip` doesn't work correctly, it is likely because you did not add your ..PythonXX/Scripts directory to your PATH (where XX is the version number, so Python36 for Python 3.6.x).

 ## Usage